Xe/flitter/execd/README.md

 # execd

+## Note

+This is a fork of execd by [progrium](http://github.com/progrium).
+This version of execd is far different, but for posterity the original readme is included below.

+---

 A very lightweight SSH server frontend written in Go.
 The backend auth and execution logic is handled by commands you specify, letting you customize its behavior via your own scripts/executables.

 ## Using execd